fetsh/twitter_backup/README.md

     $ twitter_backup -h
         -v, --verbose      Enable verbose mode
-        -f, --force        Try to download tweets, even it seems useless -s, --seed         Try to download tweets older then the oldest one you have -c, --config       Config file.
+        -f, --force        Try to download tweets, even if it seems useless -s, --seed         Try to download tweets older than the oldest one you have -c, --config       Config file.
 Default: ~/.config/twitter_backup/config.yml
         -h, --help         Display this help message.